COVID-19 - cause of death or co-morbidity: the answer of pathologists

 However, from the very beginning, German morgues did not heed the RKI's recommendation, which Karl Friedrich Bürrig, chairman of the federal union of German pathologists, called "an unfortunate mistake."
 With all modern infectious diseases, autopsies are very important to clarify the course of the disease, including COVID-19, Burrig recalled.

 The most extensive database on this subject was compiled by Professor Klaus Püschel - Director of the Institute for Forensic Medicine at the University Hospital Hamburg.

 "From the dead," the professor is sure, "you can learn a lot to heal the living."

 From March 22 to April 11, he performed autopsies on 65 deceased patients diagnosed with COVID-19.
-All without exception, apart from this disease, suffered from others.
-Thus, 46 people were still "pulmonary" during their lifetime, 28 had diseases of other internal organs or transplanted organs, 10 suffered from diabetes or obesity, 10 had cancer, 16 had dementia (the total number is more than 65, since some patients had several diseases. - Ed.).
+All, without exception, in addition to this disease, suffered from others.
+Thus, 46 people were still “pulmonary” during their lifetime, 28 had diseases of other internal organs or transplanted organs, 10 suffered from diabetes or obesity, 10 had cancer, 16 had dementia (the total number is more than 65, since some patients had several diseases. - Ed.).

 Now in the Puchel database, information is already based on the results of more than 100 autopsies, which confirm his initial conclusion: none of the deceased was sick exclusively with COVID-19.
 All had other ailments - cardiovascular diseases (in particular, suffered heart attacks), high blood pressure, atherosclerosis, diabetes, cancer, pulmonary or renal failure, cirrhosis of the liver.